quixio/quix-cli/docs/Reference/sdk/broker/local.md

 ## How It Works

-The `quix contexts broker local` command configures the local debug broker to use a broker accessible from your local machine.
+The `quix contexts broker local` command configures the SDK broker configuration to use a broker accessible from your local machine.
 By default, this sets the broker to the pipeline broker running on `localhost:19092`.

 ## Example Usage

-To set the local debug broker to a locally accessible broker, use the following command:
+To set the SDK broker configuration to a locally accessible broker, use the following command:

 ```bash
 $ quix sdk broker local